 Unfortunately for many people, this time of year is the peak for deer and auto collisions.
-If you’re wondering why, it’s because mating season for deer runs from October through December so the population is more active during this time, accounting for that increase in collisions.
+If you’re wondering why, it’s because the mating season for deer runs from October through December, so the population is more active during this time, accounting for that increase in collisions.

-What’s different now is that supply chain and labor challenges can make getting your car repaired more difficult.
-Here’s some things to know.
+What’s different now is that supply chain and labor challenges can make repairing your car more difficult.
+Here are some things to know.

 Reasons for delay

 Today’s car repairs can take longer than in the past.
 The reasons for this include: